hashicorp/terraform-provider-azurerm/website/docs/d/virtual_network_gateway_connection.html.markdown

     Express Route Circuit.
 This field is present only if the type is an ExpressRoute connection.

-* `dpd_timeout_seconds` - (Optional) The dead peer detection timeout of this connection in seconds.
-Changing this forces a new resource to be created.
+* `dpd_timeout_seconds` - The dead peer detection timeout of this connection in seconds.

 * `express_route_circuit_id` - The ID of the Express Route Circuit (i.e. when `type` is `ExpressRoute`).